What we do

 We will only contact you electronically about updates and changes in relation to your account and loans, unless you agree to be contacted for other marketing purposes by ticking the relevant boxes that you will find during registration.

 If you don't want to be contacted for marketing purposes, please tick the relevant boxes that you may find during registration or use the ‘unsubscribe’ feature in our electronic communications to opt out if you have already opted in.

 Please note: We don't identify individuals to our advertisers, but we do give them aggregate information to help them reach their target audience, and we may use information we have collected to display advertisements to that audience.

-In addition, if you don’t want us to use your personal data for any of the other reasons set out in this section 5, you can let us know at any time by contacting us at email@example.com and, where there are no statutory, contractual or other requirements to keep your data, we will delete your data from our systems.
+In addition, if you don’t want us to use your personal data for any of the other reasons set out in this section, you can let us know at any time by contacting us at firstname.lastname@example.org and, where there are no statutory, contractual or other requirements to keep your data, we will delete your data from our systems.
 However, you acknowledge that in order to prevent fraud or other financial crime, record keeping requirements require us to keep your information for at least six years from the date we close your account.